tinatlewisl/Tina-Lewis/content/authors/admin/_index.md

   url: https://tinatl-lewislt.netlify.app/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include theoretical derivations of Tensor analyses and their application to Machine Learning.
-I have also worked on applied projects in Reinforcement Learning over the years and also have 3 years works of work expereince as a Consultant in applied Statistics.
+bio: My research interests include the theoretical analysis of tensors and their application to machine learning.
+I have also worked on applied projects in reinforcement learning over the years and also have 3 years of work experience as a statistics consultant.

 # Interests to show in About widget
 interests: